Psychology and Social Change Research Group

 This is a collaborative project involving Laura McGrath and Zoe Boden (Birmingham).
 This is a qualitative investigation of everyday experiences of different modalities of thinking (verbal, visual, musical, kinetic).
 This project aims to consider how diverse experiences of thinking could mediate everyday experiences, such as a sense of self in relation to others, as well as everyday activities such as creativity and learning.

-Women, humor and power … in the workplace
+Women, humour and power … in the workplace

 Youth unemployment and resilience